johnrsibert/JonzPandemic/index.md

 The upper panel of each plot shows the number of new cases reported each day as vertical blue lines.
 The saw-tooth appearance of the vertical bars is smoothed by with an 7 day moving average shown as the heavy blue line marked "7da".
-The lower panel of each plot is a similar presentation of the number of new deaths reported each day.
+The middle panel of each plot is a similar presentation of the number of new deaths reported each day.
+The lower panel in each plot shows the trajectory of the ratio of fatalities to cases (or Case Fatality Ratio, CFR), often considered a rough measure of lethality.

 ##### New York City Prevalence
 ![New York City, NY](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/New_York_CityNY_prevalence.png)